uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

   ```

 ## Step 4: Create path settings and export compile functions
+If you want to go to build or the dist directory and eliminate the USWDS subdirectory, create your path settings in the gulpfile.
+When you're initializing, the file pulls and copies elements from the node mod package of USWDS 3.0 and copies it into the project/source file while you are building in the dist file.

-Now, create your path settings using the following table:
+ You can build that directory using the following table:

 <div markdown="1" class="usa-table-container--scrollable" tabindex="0">